Archibald Lochry: Military expedition to Ohio

 Initially Clark's forces and Lochry's forces would be supplied at Ft Pitt, resupply at Fort Henry in Wheeling and then begin the trek down the Ohio River.
 Lochry's party of one hundred & seven mounted volunteers rendezvoused at Carnahan's Block House, eleven miles west of Hanna's town, on the July 24, 1781, but then things did not go as planned.
-They were delayed as they waited for supplies from Brodhead, which never materialized and so they began their march on 2 August.
+They were delayed as they waited for supplies from Brodhead, which never materialized and so they began their march on August 2.
 General Clark was already on his way toward Forth Henry.
-Rushing to catch up, Lochry's troops arrived on the 8th of August, only to find that Clark and all the men, boats and stores he could gather had departed just twelve hours earlier.
+Rushing to catch up, Lochry's troops arrived on August 8, only to find that Clark and all the men, boats and stores he could gather had departed just twelve hours earlier.
 Clark left a letter for Lochry, affixed to a pole, directing Lochry to follow him to the Falls of the Ohio.

 Clark was in a difficult situation.
 His troops were farmers and were desperate to get back home to start bringing in crops.
 They were deserting whenever he would stop for a period (Lochry apprehended a Lieutenant Baker and sixteen men who were deserting from Clark at Fishing creek.)
 So even though he needed to have a larger force for penetrating the enemy lands, he was also obliged to keep moving in order to curtail desertions.
 But, leading the way for Lochry, Clark was uncertain that Lochry was even following him and so, did not leave the supplies that Lochrey desperately needed.

 Though Lochry's troops were not deserting he also had a difficult situation.
 At Fort Henry, his stores and forage gave out.
 So, he detached a Captain Shannon with seven men in a small boat to overtake Clark and secure supplies.
 Shannon carried this letter with him: